hyperledger/fabric-samples/off_chain_data/README.md

 CouchDB.
 If set to false, only a local log of events will be stored.
 `create_history_log:` If true, a local log file will be created with all of the block changes.
-`couchdb_address:` is the local address for an off chain CouchDB database.
+`couchdb_address:` is the local address for an off chain CouchDB database with username and password.

 ### Create an instance of CouchDB